Stop First Financial Asset Management, Inc Phone Harassment!

 This field is for validation purposes and should be left unchanged.

-Is Stop First Financial Asset Management, Inc Phone Harassment harassing**you with constant phone calls?
+Is Stop First Financial Asset Management, Inc Phone Harassment harassing you with constant phone calls?
 Do they threaten to take legal action or garnish your wages?
 Are they calling you at all hours or several times a day?
 Repeated debt collection calls, especially those involving obscene language, are prohibited by law and may constitute harassment.
 Are they telling your family and neighbors that you owe a debt?
 If so what they are doing is illegal and needs to stop.
 You have the legal right to stop First Financial Asset Management, Inc phone harassment.
 If a collection agency violates the FDCPA, you may be eligible to receive up to $1000.00 in statutory damages, along with covering your attorney fees.

-Is First Financial Asset Management, Inc a scam?
+Is First Financial Asset Management a Scam?

 According to the Better Business Bureau website, First Financial Asset Management, Inc has been in business since 2010.
 There have been 52 complaints closed in the last 3 years and 20 complaints closed out in the last 12 months.
 These consumer complaints often involve allegations of harassment, unprofessional conduct, or disputes over debt validity.
+Read more here: First Financial Asset Management Inc.

-What is First Financial Asset Management, Inc?
+What is First Financial Asset Management?

 First Financial Asset Management, Inc is a third-party debt collector located in Phoenix, Arizona.
 They have headquarters in Peachtree Corners, Georgia.

-Address: 2800 N. 44th Street Suite 310 Phoenix, AZ 85008 Phone: (602) 778-6985
+🏛️ Address: 2800 N. 44th Street Suite 310 Phoenix, AZ 85008

 First Financial Asset Management, Inc is a debt collection agency and third party collection agency that provides comprehensive solutions for accounts receivable management, receivables management, and receivable management.
 As a debt purchasing organization, they are involved in receivable purchasing and business process outsourcing, offering integrated business solutions to a diverse client base.
 Their clients include healthcare service providers (with expertise in healthcare revenue cycle management), insurance subrogation services for other insurance companies, retail credit card lenders, education lenders, consumer loan providers, utility service providers, government agencies, and automotive finance lenders.
 FFAM is committed to providing high quality services and is affiliated with industry groups such as the Receivables Management Association and an international association for credit and collection professionals.
 Their team includes experienced collection professionals and credit and collection professionals.

-First Financial Asset Management, Inc Phone Harassment Examples
+First Financial Asset Management Harassment Examples

-If First Financial Asset Management, Inc engages in any of the following tactics, you may have a case: improper or persistent collection activity may constitute harassment under the law.
+If First Financial Asset Management, Inc engages in any of the following tactics, you may have a case:

-Known First Financial Asset Management, Inc Collection Call Numbers
+First Financial Asset Management Phone Numbers

 Are you receiving any harassing phone calls from any of the following numbers?

-(602) 778-6985 (602) 977-3700
+• ☎️ (602) 778-6985

 If the answer is yes, then you are receiving calls from a known First Financial Asset Management, Inc number.
 You may be a victim of First Financial Asset Management, Inc phone harassment.
 The list above is not all the numbers that First Financial Asset Management, Inc uses.
-The calls can be from a different number and it still be First Financial Asset Management, Inc calling you.
+The calls can be from different phone numbers and it still be First Financial Asset Management, Inc calling you.
 These calls are often attempts to collect delinquent debts, but the company must still comply with consumer protection laws when contacting you.
 Contact our office right away so we can start the process to stop First Financial Asset Management, Inc from calling you illegally.
 Above all, no one should live with harassment!

 Documenting Harassment: How to Build Your Case